Codecademy/docs/content/docs-community/concepts/contributing-to-docs/terms/reviews/reviews.md

 - Link any existing, relevant issues.
 - Requesting/assigning other CFT members for review.

-A CFT member may view the PR files, make comments, and suggest changes
+A CFT member may view the PR files, make comments, and suggest changes.

 ### Number of Reviews

-Most commonly, PRs undergo 1-3 reviews to ensure each entry gets an ample amount of feedback and opportunities for improvement.
+Most commonly, PRs undergo 1-3 reviews to ensure each entry gets an ample amount of feedback and opportunity for improvement.
 The number of reviews for a given PR is at the discretion of CFT members considering factors such as the following:

 - The content of the PR file(s) warrants further review by a separate, subject matter expert.
 - There is a considerable amount of edits to existing Docs content.